Jack Kruschen: Television

 Kruschen was performing on television as early as 1939, appearing in dramas on Don Lee's experimental television station in Los Angeles, where he was seen on some two hundred television sets with three-inch screens.
 Thereafter, Kruschen's television career included guest villain Eivol Ekdol, a villainous magicians' craftsman on Batman (episodes 9 and 10).
-He was seen in twelve episodes of NBC's Dragnet (portraying a pedophile in one infamous episode) as well as the ABC/Disney series, Zorro.
+He was seen in twelve episodes of NBC's Dragnet (portraying a pedophile ice cream vendor in one infamous episode) as well as the ABC/Disney series, Zorro.
 He also appeared in a color episode of Adventures of Superman.
 He had a recurring role across three seasons on Bonanza (Italian grapegrower Giorgio Rossi).
 He also played Clyde Bailey in "The Retired Gun" (episode 17) and Sammy in "One Went to Denver" (episode 25).

 In 1969, Kruschen co-starred with Stefanie Powers in an unsold ABC sitcom pilot, Holly Golighty, adapted from Truman Capote's Breakfast at Tiffany's.
 The husky, mustachioed Kruschen seemed to specialize in playing benevolent ethnic paternal figures.
 His roles included Sam Markowitz on Busting Loose, fireman Mike Woiski on Emergency!, Morris Sheinfeld on E/R, Tully on Hong Kong, and Jay Burrage on The Rifleman.
 He also appeared on Columbo (The Most Dangerous Match, 1973), Barney Miller, The Odd Couple, The Incredible Hulk, and, in later years, Murphy Brown and Lois and Clark: The New Adventures of Superman.

 He appeared in the recurring role of "Grandpa Papadopolis" on Webster series (1985–87), and in the early 1990s, as another Greek grandfather and as Pam and Jesse's grandfather, Iorgos "Papouli" Katsopolis on Full House, appearing in only two episodes before his character is killed off in the episode, "The Last Dance".
-He also appeared as Kitty's grandfather, Fred Avery, on the CBC sitcom Material World from 1990–1993.
+He also appeared as Kitty's grandfather, Fred Avery, on the CBC sitcom Material World from 1990 to 1993.

 His final on-screen appearance was in the 1997 film 'Til There Was You as "Mr. Katz".

+Personal life

+Kruschen was married three times.
+For many years, he was a parishioner at Shepherd Church in Porter Ranch, Los Angeles.

 Death

-Kruschen died at his residence in Kelowna, British Columbia, on April 2, 2002, according to a British Columbia Registration of Death.
+Kruschen died at his residence in Kelowna, British Columbia, on April 2, 2002, at the age of 80.
 He had been in ill health for some time.
 Cause of death is given as a heart attack (myocardial infarction) following years of Type 2 diabetes.
-He was 80.
-Though he died on April 2, his death was not widely reported to the media until mid-late May.
+His death was not widely reported to the media until mid-late May.